devzeebo/devzeebo.github.io/posts/exceptionsAreExceptional.md

 }
 ```

-### _Exceptional cases should either be explicitly handled or not acknowledged_
+### _Exceptional cases should either be explicitly handled or completely ignored_

-## It Gets Worse

-This is only one layer deep.
-Imagine a situation where you have multiple layers of these `Result<T>` responses.
-You now have the task of converting a `Result<A>` to a `Result<B>` in the case of exceptions and failures, and
-lose the context that it was the `Result<A>` that actually failed, as your `Result<B>` hides the underlying
-error and instead pretends that it itself failed with the same exception or failure message that the `Result<A>`
-had!

-Not only do you have to check every step for failure, you also have to convert it on failure.
-What if I can
-handle the case where the cart doesn't exist, but if the products don't exist I should throw the exception?
-Now we have two choices, create manual exceptions or do string comparison on the `FailureMessage` property.
-String comparison is smelly, and if we're going to make manual exceptions, it isn't a 500, but a 400, and now
-we have more convoluted logic determining a business logic error and a real exception.

-By just throwing an exception the code is both readable and _assumes everything succeeds_.
-If we want to, we
-can optionally handle the specific exception we know we can handle, and let all other _exceptional_ cases
-be unhandled to be picked up by the global exception handler.

-Another point of confusion comes when you start returning `Result<T>` over HTTP.
-HTTP already has status
-code reporting built in.
-So now you have two options (neither of which is very good):

-1. **Return a 200 with a body that indicates an error.**
-   Unless you're intimately familiar with the API, you're not going to know that a 200 can actually be an
-   error until the API unexpectedly returns an error and your client code blows up because `result` is null
-2. **Return either a 400 or 500 with a body that has another level of indirection**
-   We're double encoding the information.
-Should we trust the HTTP status code or the status code in the
-   response?
-What if we receive a 500 that isn't in that format?
-Now our client code has to handle two
-   different exception message formats for 500's, or not at all.
+In the case of the two user service queries, it probably isn't an error to not have saved shipping information or credit
+cards, so _we shouldn't throw errors if its not an error_.
+If it isn't exceptional, just return `default` or if you're
+feeling particularly functional, an empty object.
+There's no logic to be performed even if it does fail, so why should
+we care if its not there?

 ## Conclusion

 When we analyze business requirements and discuss them with non-technical people, we have to poke and prod
 to discover the edge cases that aren't part of the happy path.
 Why then do we then assume that our code
-needs to handle all the exceptional cases?
+should be terrified of all the exceptional cases?
 If it isn't part of the business requirements to handle a
 specific case, let the exception bubble up.
+Don't "log and throw" for the sake of "handling" the exception
-If we can generate a readable message so the user can take
-action, then we're already catching and generating a pretty error message which is NOT an unhandled
+If we can generate a readable message so the user can take action, then we're already catching and generating
-exception, and is often the user's fault in the form of bad inputs.
-For unhandled exceptions, log it for
+a pretty error message which is NOT an unhandled exception, and is often the user's fault in the form of bad
-later analysis, and let the user know that it WAS NOT THEIR FAULT and that you're looking in to it.
+inputs.
+For unhandled exceptions, log it for later analysis, and let the user know that it WAS NOT THEIR FAULT
+and that you're looking in to it.

 This significantly simplifies error handling code as you only have two cases: Bad requests have a uniform
 shape and can be fed into a nice dialog or notification, and internal server errors are easy to identify